dassarthak18/asteria/README.md

 ### Installation

-Asteria can be used either as a local path dependency (for development) or directly from crates.io.
+Asteria is a library crate.
+Clone it and use it as a local path dependency:

-#### Option 1: Local path (development)

 ```shell
 git clone https://github.com/dassarthak18/asteria.git